rubin82000/Playerservice/README.md

 ### Incomplete Tasks

-- Optimization: Performance improvements can include streaming data processing (e.g., BufferedReader), splitting large files, and implementing asynchronous and parallel processing.
+1. **Optimization**: Performance improvements can include using data streaming (e.g., `BufferedReader`), large file splitting, and asynchronous or parallel processing.

-- Deployment: Not completed.
+2. **Deployment**: Not completed.
 Includes Docker containerization, Docker Compose usage, and CI/CD setup.

-- In-depth Testing: Not all classes have been tested.
+3. **In-Depth Testing**: Not all classes have been tested.

-- File Lock Handling: Not implemented.
+4. **File Lock Handling**: Not implemented.

-- Using Redis: Redis was not implemented as a database solution.
+5. **Redis Usage**: Redis was not implemented as a database solution.

+6. **Strategy Pattern for Data Collection**: The Strategy pattern for flexible data collection from various sources (e.g., different files, databases, etc.) was not implemented.

 ## Contact